ZilverZtream/QuantumVaultv2/docs/hybrid_pqc.md

 ## Key Hierarchy

-1. User secrets are strengthened through Argon2id to derive a 256-bit master key.
+1. User secrets are strengthened through Argon2id to derive a 256-bit master key when the runtime has Argon2 support; PBKDF2-HMAC-SHA256 remains available as a hardened fallback and enforces the same salt/length requirements. <!-- TSK220 -->
 2. The master key is wrapped using ML-KEM-768 to withstand quantum attacks.
 3. Per-purpose keys (data, metadata, index) are derived via HMAC-based KDFs.